-2.7.2 CPU Cards
+3.8.2 CPU Cards

-Install a CPU-3 XCON Card into slot C1 of the system chassis.
+Install a CPU-5 XCON Card into slot C1 of the system chassis.
 If redundant CPU cards are used, also insert an identical card into slot C2.
-Refer to the CPU section in this manual.
-After installing these cards, verify that the green LEDs light on their faceplate.
-If their yellow LEDs light instead, replace the associated cards.
+Refer to the CPU section in this manual for details.
+After installing these cards, verify that the green LEDs illuminate on their faceplate.
+If the yellow LEDs light instead, replace the associated cards.

-2.7.3 WAN Cards
+3.8.3 WAN Cards

 Install the Wide-Area Network (WAN) Cards into the W1 through W4 chassis slots.
 Each system can have up to four WAN cards.
-Each card also requires the proper type of daughterboard modules (T1 DSX/E1 CEPT, T1 CSU, or HDSL), depending on whether it interfaces with a T1, E1 or DSL network.
+Each card also requires the proper type of sub-modules (T1 DSX/E1 CEPT, T1 CSU, or HDSL), depending on whether it interfaces with a T1, E1 or DSL network.
 Refer to this manual for more information on the various WAN cards currently available.

-After installing the WAN cards, verify that the green LEDs light on their faceplate.
+After installing the WAN cards, verify that the green LEDs illuminate on the WAN faceplates.
 If their yellow LEDs light instead, replace the associated cards.

-2.7.4 Server Cards
+3.8.4 Server Cards

-The integrated access system offers various types of server cards, such as ADPCM.
-Each system can have up to three server cards, which fit in slots P1, P2, and P3 of the chassis.
-Refer to the Server Card Reference Guide for more information on this card.
+The integrated access system offers various types of server cards, including ADPCM, FRS, MCC, ATM, BRI-Ethernet, etc. Each system can have up to three server cards, which fit in slots P1, P2, and P3 of the chassis.
+Refer to the Server Card Reference Guide for more information on these and other server cards available with this system.